SpreeHertz/Sandmine.js/README.md

 * Pathfinds the player and gets as close as possible if a player says "`follow me`" and stops if you say "`stop`".
 * PvP you if you say "`fight me`" and stops if you say "`stop`".
 * Bow fights you.
+* View what your bot is doing in your browser

 ## Credits
 This bot is made possible with [mineflayer](https://github.com/prismarinejs/mineflayer) and its other packages.